The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Evaluation

 where $N$ is the total number of frames or input images, $I$ is the indicator, $F$ represents the model's prediction function, and $y$ is the original prediction label.
 The indicator $I(x)$ equals 1 if the model’s prediction is $y$ when the attack is not triggered, and $0$ if the model misclassifies when the attack is triggered.
-Further details of the experimental setup are described in Appendix \ref{simulate_setup}. \looseness=-1